secluso/secluso/releases/README.md

-# Privastead — Deterministic, Reproducible Builds
+# Secluso — Deterministic, Reproducible Builds

-Privastead ships software for many different device classes (Raspberry Pi, IP cameras, x86 servers, ..).
+Secluso ships software for many different device classes (Raspberry Pi, IP cameras, x86 servers, ..).
 This repo includes a **deterministic build pipeline** with a **reproducibility checker** so anyone can verify that released artifacts correspond to source.

 ---